-The recreation and tourism industries, on a national level, tend to offer seasonal, lower-wage jobs based on data from the Bureau of Labor Statistics.
+The recreation and tourism industries offer seasonal, lower-wage jobs based on data from the Bureau of Labor Statistics.
 As more of Palisade's workforce is employed in these types of jobs, unlimited expansion of tourism could impact the high poverty level in Palisade, which could adversely affect the levels of income, health, and other aspects of the community.
 If future land use and economic development decisions create rapid growth, it could strain the local infrastructure, worsen traffic congestion, and overburden emergency services and the local workforce during special events.
-Sustainable tourism practices are being implemented by businesses on a local level in Palisade, including increasing compensation to living wages and encouraging visitors to respect the local community during their visits.